Supatphaa

-Supatphaa shifted the kingdom's capital to Barkola close to Garhgaon.
+Supatphaa (1681– February 1696), also Gadadhar Singha, born Gadapani, was the twenty-ninth king of Ahom kingdom.
+He established the rule of Tungkhungia royal house of Ahom kings, whose descendants continued to rule till the climactic end of the Ahom kingdom in 1826.
+He was a son of Gobar raja, a descendant of Suhungmung, and who had become king for twenty days.
+Gadadhar Singha stabilized the Ahom kingdom, which was going through a long decade of political turmoil and instability.
+This period saw the ruthless power grab of Debera Borbarua and Laluksola Borphukan's abandonment of Guwahati to the hands of Mughals and oppression via Sulikphaa alias Lora Roja.

+Soon after his ascension to the throne, he retook Guwahati and permanently wrested out the Mughals from Assam following the Battle of Itakhuli and established a strong rule of 'blood and iron'.
+Later during his reign he came in conflict with the Vaisnavite Satras or monastery and persecuted them for a while.
+He died in 1696 and was succeeded by his son Rudra Singha.

 Kinship

 By his lineage, character, experience and personal valour Gadapani was the most capable, among the surviving princes, to wield the authority of a sovereign, and pilot the government through hazardous adventures.
 He was the son of a reigning monarch, Gobar Roja.
 The latter was the grandson of Swargadeo Suklenmung Gargayan Raja, who in his turn was the son of Suhungmung Dihingia Raja.
 By his royal and dignified presence, Gadapani commanded the respect of all who came near him.
 He was reputed for his giant stature, physical vigour, intelligence and valour.
 Stories are still current about the enormous size of his rings, the unusual richness of his diet, and his voracious and carnivorous appetite.
 He is said to have strangled a wild buffalo into inaction by merely twisting its horns as it rushed to attack him.